-- Spirituality is key in their culture where there is a sense of greater connection though a creator which for some provides a basis for being humble and content, as well as unconditionally loved.
+- Spirituality is key in their culture where there is a sense of greater connection through a creator which for some provides a basis for being humble and content, as well as unconditionally loved.

 - Maintaining a healthy weight is important to them.
 They equate being overweight as being connected to various health complications.
 As a result, being physically active and having a healthy diet is embraced.
 It’s a bit of a ‘Short belt, long life.
-Long belt, short life’ ideology.
+Long belt, short life ideology.

 - Stress levels are typically much lower for them.
 This is considered to be a significant factor supporting optimal health and longevity.
 Nicoyans are considered to be relaxed people with their focus on prioritisation of leisure activities in context with their work.

-- They are known for their traditional dance and music, which is an important part of the culture and is widely practiced by people of all ages.
+- They are known for their traditional dance and music, which is an important part of the culture and is widely practised by people of all ages.
 This type of physical activity not only promotes physical fitness but also mental and emotional well-being.

-- Their diet is based mainly on vegetables, fruit, and grains as wholegrains, with any fish or seafood being in moderation.
+- Their diet is based mainly on vegetables, fruit, and grains as whole grains, with any fish or seafood being in moderation.
 The consumption of meats and processed foods is very minimal in comparison.

 - It is a place where people can still live in harmony with nature, many of them live in small rural communities, they have a simple way of living, and they are in touch with the natural environment.

-- The Nicoya Peninsula has a strong tradition of herbal medicine, many of the older residents still rely on traditional remedies and plants for their health, this is a way of life which is generationally respected.
-This traditional medicine is believed to be beneficial for the overall health and well-being, and it can be a way to prevent and cure illnesses.
+- The Nicoya Peninsula has a strong tradition of herbal medicine, many of the older residents still rely on traditional remedies and plants for their health, this is a way of life that is generationally respected.
+This traditional medicine is believed to be beneficial for overall health and well-being, and it can be a way to prevent and cure illnesses.
 The use of traditional medicine is an important aspect of the Costa Rican culture, and it is still widely used today.